singuerinc/timer/README.md

 ## How to use it

-1. Add time +5...
+1. Add time +1 or +5...
 2. Start: click on time
-3. Restart: click on time
+3. Stop+Restart: press and hold for 1 sec

 ![Timer](./timer.png)